Gman-Superfly/Hallucinations_Noisy_Channels/README.md

 This repository presents preliminary notes on potential links between large language model (LLM) hallucinations and ideas from signal processing, uncertainty principles, and information theory.

+[note] This is a a way of framing the problem as a signal processing issue to then use tried and tested tools in DSP

 We tentatively explore analogies to the Shannon-Nyquist theorem, the Uncertainty principle, the Platonic Representation Hypothesis, in-context learning, error correction via Shannon's noisy channel coding theorem and Hamming bounds, while fully recognizing these cross-domain connections work through analogous mechanisms and may not be direct